This chapter provides use cases - examples how Issue Templates for Jira can be used in practice.

 Due date of the linked epic has also been shifted.

 You can configure an epic link or a parent in smart defaults so that it will link to an already-existing epic.
-This way templates will automatically link to the specified epic in this project or another.
+This way templates will automatically link to the specified epic in this space or another.